 Gain real-world skills and participate in current research.
 With this major, you can pursue a range of career options.
 Depending on your second major, you could work in human services, marketing, advertising, or the media industry.

 This major is not accredited, if you want to become a Registered Psychologist, find out more about the Bachelor of Psychological Science (Honours).
+This major is not available at Cairns campus.

 Gain the analytical tools to learn how society is organised and how we experience life with each other.
 You will study social trends and understand why and how societies and institutions have developed through history.